-- 5.1.
-The Head of Academy is responsible for implementing the Medical Conditions Policy in practice and for developing detailed procedures.
-When teachers volunteer to give students help with their medical needs, e.g. use of an emergency EpiPen, the Head of Academy should agree to their doing this, and must ensure that teachers receive proper support and training where necessary. - 5.2.
-The Head of Academy delegates, as appropriate, day to day decisions about administering medication. - 5.3.
-The Head of Academy is also responsible for: - 5.3.1.
-Making sure parents/carers are aware of the FMAT Medical Conditions Policy, and procedures for dealing with medical needs.

-- 5.3.2.
-Arranging appropriately trained cover when the member of staff responsible for students with medical needs is absent or unavailable. - 5.3.3.
-Ensuring all supply teachers and new staff know the Medical Conditions Policy. - 5.3.4.
-Delegating a staff member to check the expiry date of medicines kept at the academy and to maintain the academy medical conditions register. - 5.3.5.
+- 5.3.
+The Principal has a responsibility to ensure all staff who need to know are aware of a student's medical needs. - 5.4.
+The Principal has a responsibility to arrange whole school awareness training for supporting students in the academy with medical needs.
+This includes for staff new to the school as part of their induction programme.
+Training should include preventative and emergency measures. - 5.5.
+When school staff provide help to students with medical needs, the Principal must ensure that teachers receive proper support and training where necessary. - 5.6.
+The Principal delegates, as appropriate, day to day decisions about administering medication. - 5.7.
+The Principal is also responsible for: - 5.7.1.
+Making sure parents/carers are aware of the FMAT Medical Conditions Policy, and procedures for dealing with medical needs. - 5.7.2.
+Arranging appropriately trained cover when the member of staff responsible for students with medical needs is absent or unavailable. - 5.7.3.
+Ensuring all supply teachers and new staff know the Medical Conditions Policy. - 5.7.4.
+Delegating a staff member to check the expiry date of medicines kept at the academy and to maintain the academy medical conditions register. - 5.7.5.
 Monitoring and reviewing the policy at least once a year, with input from students, parents/carers, staff, associates and external stakeholders.